boraer/elastic-music-db/README.md

  ## *Difficulties*

 This was the first time I used Elasticsearch.
 Therefore, I needed to read documentation and also practice.
 In addition it was a bit hard to understand the data structure of ElasticSearch It was encountered that Elastic Search 7.6 has a bug with spring-data-elasticsearch and java elastic high rest client has a connection bug.
-Therefore it was downgraded to version 6.8.8 .
+So, it was downgraded to version 6.8.8 .
 In addition spring-data-elasticsearch does not have querydsl.
 So, restQuery can not be implementend